Trichrome staining: Procedure

 Trichrome staining techniques employ two or more acid dyes.
 Normally acid dyes would stain the same basic proteins, but by applying them sequentially the staining pattern can be manipulated.
-A polyacid (such as phosphomolybdic acid or tungstophosphoric acid) is used to remove dye selectively.
+A polyacid (such as phosphomolybdic acid or Phosphotungstic acid) is used to remove dye selectively.
 Polyacids are thought to behave as dyes with a high molecular weight: they displace easily removed dye from collagen.

 Usually a red dye in dilute acetic acid is applied first to overstain all components.
 Then a polyacid is applied to remove the red dye from collagen and some other components by displacement.
 A second acid dye (blue or green) in dilute acetic acid is applied which, in turn, displaces the polyacid, resulting in collagen stained in a contrasting colour to the initial dye used.
 If erythrocytes are to be stained, a small molecular weight yellow or orange dye is applied before staining with the red dye.
 It is usually applied from a saturated solution in 80% ethanol and often in conjunction with picric acid (itself a dye) and a polyacid.
 The methods exploit minor differences in tissue reaction to dyes, density, accessibility and so on.

 Trichrome stains in which dyes and a polyacid are applied sequentially are called multi-step trichromes.
 In "one-step" methods, all the dyes—with or without a polyacid—are combined in a single solution.
 One of the oldest single-step approaches to trichrome staining is van Gieson's method, which stains muscle and cytoplasm yellow, and collagen red.
 Another is the Gömöri trichrome stain, which closely mimics Masson's trichrome.
 In "yellowsolve" methods, a red dye in dilute acetic acid is first applied, then the section is very thoroughly dehydrated to ensure that no moisture remains.
 The red dye is then displaced by a yellow dye in a solvent, such as cellosolve (2-ethoxy-ethanol).
 The name yellowsolve is a blend of the terms yellow and cellosolve.
 Lendrum's phloxine-tartrazine for cell inclusions is one example of a yellowsolve stain.